 - Alex Trebek, who appeared as himself, refers to this on actual Jeopardy! shows as "pulling a Clavin".

-- "Who are three people who have never been in my kitchen?" was used on the actual show on June 6, 2000 as a contestant's response to the Daily Double of "Hedda Tesman, Helen Alving, Knut Brovik".
+- "Who are three people who have never been in my kitchen?" has since become a stock answer to questions that stump players.
+The earliest reference to this was during the May 1990 College Tournament by eventual winner Michael Thayer, who answered "Who was someone I never met?" in Final Jeopardy, to which Alex said "Michael, looks like you were watching that episode of Cheers!".
+Another was on June 6, 2000, by a contestant when he had the Daily Double clue of "Hedda Tesman, Helen Alving, Knut Brovik".
 The category was "Who Created 'Em?", which made his response even more incorrect than Clavin's a decade earlier.
 (Henrik Ibsen was the correct response.)

 - February 8, 1992: Dorothy of The Golden Girls tried out for the show and, while not making it, played against Rose and Charlie in a Dream Sequence.
 Alex Trebek, Johnny Gilbert, and Merv Griffin all appeared as themselves.

 - March 27, 1992: In White Men Can't Jump, Gloria was a contestant and won handily.
 The bit is also notable for showing the 1991-96 set through some unusual camera angles, and "Foods That Begin With The Letter Q" did end up getting used on the actual show (October 1, 1997).